What is the FSMA Traceability Lot Code and Who Must Comply?

 Section 201(r) of the Federal Food, Drug, and Cosmetic Act defines a RAC as “any food in its raw or natural state, including all fruits that are washed, colored, or otherwise treated in their unpeeled natural form prior to marketing.”

-The FSMA traceability lot code in action: CTEs and KDEs
+FSMA Traceability Lot Codes in Action: CTEs and KDEs

-To fully understand the FSMA traceability lot code, we have to talk about the cornerstones of FSMA traceability: critical tracking events (CTEs) and key data elements (KDEs), which are required for foods on the FTL.
+To fully understand FSMA traceability lot codes, we have to talk about the cornerstones of FSMA traceability: critical tracking events (CTEs) and key data elements (KDEs), which are required for foods on the FTL.

 In broad terms: